sirech/talk-humane-on-call-alerting/presentation.md

 ---

 ## Learning 1️⃣  ➡️
-## Be ruthless in reducing the noise
+### Reduce noise ruthlessly

 ---

 <!-- .slide: data-background-color="var(--r-main-color)"  -->

-# It's Always Been Like This
+# Accepting the Status Quo

 ---

+## "It's always been like this"

+---

+## I've found this mindset multiple times

+???

-## Some actual quotes
+- here are some actual quotes

 ---